-Scott McLaughlin claims second place in 'peak IndyCar day' after starting in the gravel at Laguna Seca
+McLaughlin second in 'peak IndyCar day' at Laguna Seca

 Coming to the green flag at the end of Lap 66, Pedersen hit the left rear corner of Armstrong’s car, tipping the #11 Chip Ganassi Racing Honda into a spin at Turn 11.
 As Christian Lundgaard had sharp oversteer to avoid Armstrong and Helio Castroneves went to the far outside of everybody to avoid all contact, McLaughlin went through the middle to move from 14th to 11th.

-That soon became ninth place after Ryan Hunter-Reay and Alexander Rossi pitted from their top-five positions under yellow.
+That soon became ninth place after Ryan Hunter-Reay and Alexander Rossi pitted from their top five positions under yellow.
 McLaughlin then turned in his lap of the race after the restart at the end of Lap 72.

 Colton Herta fell victim to McLaughlin’s advances as the Kiwi took eighth on the way to Turn 2.
 Eighth became seventh heading to Turn 3 after Augstin Canapino had lost momentum following contact with Callum Ilott at Turn 2.
 Ilott went by DeFrancesco for fourth place heading to Turn 5 and Alex Palou tried to follow the British racer through.